timbru31/SilkSpawners/README.md

 When a spawner block is broken, a spawner item drops with the appropriate entity ID stored, obtained from the creature spawner tile entity (CraftCreatureSpawner).
-When a spawner block is placed, the entity ID is read from the item and the spawner creature type is set (also using CraftCreatureSpawner).
+When a spawner block is placed, the entity ID is read from the item and the spawner creature type is set (using the CreatureSpawner BlockState).

 *For plugin developers*: if you want to interoperate with SilkSpawners' monster spawner items, use `entityID = (short)item.getEnchantmentLevel(Enchantment.SILK_TOUCH)` or